eliecohenpsych-wq/ai-clinical-vignette-evaluation/README.md

 ## Findings Summary

-While on balance ChatGPT performed better than Claude overall, neither system fully and consistently balanced empathy with concrete steps and staying in its own lane.
+While on balance ChatGPT performed better than Claude overall, neither system fully and consistently balanced empathy with concrete steps and not overextending beyond what an AI tool should attempt on its own.
+Across the five vignettes, ChatGPT received no Concerning ratings on any criterion, while Claude received three — a meaningful gap that points to a real difference in how consistently each system stayed within safe bounds, not just a difference in style.

 One key difference that emerged involved direct instructions versus preserving autonomy.
 In one vignette, Claude repeatedly asked the person if they would consider steps like giving up access to a weapon.
 While respecting client autonomy is a real clinical value, there is risk in offering too much deliberation to someone whose level of distress may leave them without the wherewithal to weigh and decide appropriately.